cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      - Name of the *flow*, *MapReduce*, *Spark*, *workflow*, *worker*, or *custom service* being called
    * - ``"statusCode"``
-     - The status code from starting an individual JSON object.
+     - The status code from starting an individual JSON object
    * - ``"error"``
-     - If an error, a description of why the program could not be started (the specified program was not found, etc.)
+     - If an error, a description of why the program could not be started (for example, the specified program was not found)

 For example::